gar-codespace/OperationsPatternScripts/README.md

 * A mill operator moving coal and coke to and from a furnace.
 * A mine operator loading hoppers from a pool of empties.
 * An inter-modal operator selecting certain types of well cars to load.
-* A grain exchange selling loaded hoppers to grangers.
+* A grain exchange selling loaded hoppers to brokers.

 ## Plugin Notables
 Moving cars around a yard, the yard pattern, generally involves working with JMRI 'Yards.'